 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: These could come in the form of property tax exemptions, which let you exclude the value added by your solar panels when calculating the taxes you pay on your house.
+- Tax Exemptions: These may come in the form of property tax exemptions, which allow you to exclude the value of your solar system when calculating the taxes you pay on your home.
 You may also qualify for an exemption on sales tax at the time of purchase.

-- Rebates: Rebates, or partial refunds after a purchase, are normally given prior to any solar tax credits being calculated.
-These rebates might be offered by your local utility company, by your county or by your state.
+- Rebates: Rebates, or partial refunds after a purchase, are typically given before any solar tax credits are calculated.
+Rebates may be given by your local utility company, by your county or by your state.

 Federal Solar Incentives

-To know exactly how much money the ITC could save you, speak with your local North Stonington solar panel installer.
+To better understand how the ITC could apply to you, call your local North Stonington solar panel installer and request more information.

-In August 2022, the Inflation Reduction Act expanded and extended the ITC, now referred to as the Clean Energy Credit.
-The Clean Energy Credit is valid until 2035.
-Any solar installation project that is completed between January 1, 2022 and December 31, 2032 may qualify for a 30% tax credit.
-The amount will then decrease slightly each year until the current program ends.
-The expansion to the program also makes it easier to get credit for energy storage systems, beginning in 2023.
+In August 2022, the ITC (now titled the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+With the new provisions, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
+The amount of the credit will then decrease slightly each year until the end of the current Clean Energy Credit in 2035.
+The expansion to the program also makes credits for energy storage systems even easier to claim, beginning in 2023.

-More information about the new Inflation Reduction Act can be found here.
-Your local North Stonington solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local North Stonington solar panel company can answer any questions you have and explain how the new Clean Energy Credit applies to you.